-A Panama vacation could offer you a nice budget travel situation -- affordable luxury.
+A Panama vacation could offer you a nice budget travel situation—an affordable luxury.
+Consider three levels of comfort found several years ago on a small island along Panama's east coast.

 The most frugal of budget travelers discovered Panama long ago.